 When you delete a file from Dropbox, it's no longer visible in any of the folders you see in your account.
-However, the file isn’t permanently deleted until after your recovery window:
+However, the file isn’t deleted until after your recovery window:

 - Dropbox Basic, Plus, and Family accounts can recover deleted files for 30 days